nuinvtnu/KD_MultiSucc/README.md

-**SuccKD_MultiSpecies**: A novel approach exploiting Multi-Teacher Knowledge Distillation and Word Embedding for Cross-Species Prediction of Protein Succinylation Sites.
+**KD_MultiSucc**: A novel approach exploiting Multi-Teacher Knowledge Distillation and Word Embedding for Cross-Species Prediction of Protein Succinylation Sites.

 **Requirement**